Fios-Quest/YouTube-Scripts/src/iriss/014-iterators.md

 ![other-iter-repeat.png](014-iterators/other-iter-repeat.png)

 🦀 Now, because immutable references implement `Clone` we could use this function to repeat a reference to string slice like "hi".

+// FIXME

 🦀 Um, I said "hi".